Norman Jay

+In October 2019, he released his autobiography Mister Good Times.

 Background

 Jay was born in Acton, London, to West Indian parents.
 He played his first gig aged eight at a 10th birthday party, influenced by his father's record collection of blue beat, ska and jazz.
 He soon "developed a love for anything soulful – particularly the sounds of black America".

 Music career

 Sound system

 In the early 1970s, Jay set-up a sound system with his brother Joey Jay, originally called "Great Tribulation".
 Following a trip to New York City in 1979, he decided to take this in a more serious direction.
 In 1980, it was renamed to "Good Times" after the Chic track, and made its Notting Hill Carnival debut.
 Good Times was seen as "pioneering" at this time for introducing soul and disco music into a Carnival set, despite some opposition in the early days.
 The sound system became a notable destination at Carnival for the next 30 years, with it located on the corner of West Row and Southern Row, Ladbroke Grove since 1991.
 Since the 1990s, the sound system has been hosted from its London Transport bus.
-In 2014, due to regeneration in the area, Good Times lost its original spot and has not appeared at Carnival since.
+In 2014, due to regeneration in the area, Good Times lost its original spot and has not appeared at Carnival since 2013.
 Instead, Good Times has hosted its sound system at events and nights around the country.